 Bitcoin III with its torrent of derivatives is requiring asset managers to be able to access futures (regulated or not), options, swaps and perhaps even digital asset lending.
 With these highly volatile instruments comes great risk and an even greater need for risk management.
 All crypto traders need to have an app for that!
 Forced liquidation at these derivatives exchanges is provoking fast market crashes, even “flash crashes”.
 Portfolio managers, traders, and to a greater extent risk managers, need the tools to handle these highly volatile instruments, monitor correlation, stress test the most recent crypto flash crash, run “what-if” scenarios, analyze VAR or expected shortfall, and monitor margins on their leveraged positions.

-have the proper systems in place – the good news is that the technology already exists.
+All crypto asset managers need to make sure they have the proper systems in place – the good news is that the technology already exists.

 Bitcoin IV, the “Financialized era” is bringing an enormous number of players to the table: countries, corporations, ETF issuers, lenders, borrowers, banks, mortgage issuers, and retail investors.
 To respond to and service all of these players, banks and fund management companies need to provide direct crypto exposure or package Bitcoin with other assets within in a fund or ETF, as an arbitrage strategy between stocks and Bitcoin, or packaged with a loan for collateralization.
 This requires trading and portfolio systems that are capable of managing a wide number of asset classes simultaneously – not only crypto but futures, options, equities and bonds.